statpascal/emul99/readme.md

 and under Ubuntu 21/Linux Mint with

     sudo apt install fp-compiler libsdl2-dev libgtk-3-dev build-essential

+On MacOS, is is recommended to install the FPC, SDL2 and GTK+3 packages with
+HomeBrew:

+    brew install fpc sdl2 gtk+3

+The path to the installation directory (BREW_BASE) needs to be set to the base directory of Homebrew.

 A recent version of the Free Pascal Compiler (3.2.2) is recommended..